-Disney's new streaming service, Disney Plus (or Disney+), launched to a rousing fanfare in the US, Canada and the Netherlands in November, and it's now available in the UK as well as several European countries.
+Disney's streaming service, Disney Plus (or Disney+), launched to a rousing fanfare in the US, Canada and the Netherlands in November, and after a tantalising wait it is now finally available in the UK as well as several European countries.

-A natural-born Netflix rival, Disney Plus offers both 4K and HD films and TV shows from Disney and its subsidiaries Lucasfilm, Marvel, Pixar and National Geographic.
+A natural-born Netflix and Amazon Prime Video rival, Disney Plus offers both 4K and HD films and TV shows from Disney and its subsidiaries Lucasfilm, Marvel, Pixar and National Geographic.
 Here in the UK, the service launched with 500 films, 350 TV series and 26 Disney+ Originals.

-Given the service's competitive pricing (£5.99 per month), you might be wondering if Disney Plus is worth subscribing to instead of, or alongside, Amazon Video and Netflix.
+Given the service's competitive pricing (£5.99 per month), you might be wondering if Disney Plus is worth subscribing to instead of, or alongside, the likes of Amazon Video, Netflix and Apple TV+.

 Read on as we dig into everything Disney Plus has to offer...